davidbrooks/responsif/README.md

-# Sanity.js : Sanely Responsive Web Design
+# Responsif.js : A Solid Base For Pairing JavaScript and Responsive Web Design

-## How Sane is it?
+## How Does it work?

-All you have to do is include the script.
+All you have to do is include the script (and a CSS file).
 Seriously!

 When the script fires, or the page resizes, the classes on the body tag switch to either .responsive_desktop, .responsive_mobile, or .responsive_tablet.